yangshun/luna/README.md

 Luna is a blogging engine that compiles your posts written in [**markdown**](http://daringfireball.net/projects/markdown/syntax) into a static HTML site.
 Luna is inspired by [**Jekyll**](http://jekyllrb.com/) and [**Empress**](https://github.com/hodgesmr/Empress).
 Luna is powered by a front-end MVC Javascript framework [**AngularJS**](http://angularjs.org/) and is styled by Zurb's [**Foundation 4**](http://foundation.zurb.com/), a mobile-friendly front-end framework.

 Using Luna is a three-step process: Write.
 Build.
 Deploy.
+View the a sample of the blog here: [http://yangshun.github.io/luna/](http://yangshun.github.io/luna/).

 Writing
 --